Chocolate Raspberry Cupcakes

 This can be caused by a few things.
 The most common is that either the ingredients weren’t all at room temperature, you over-mixed the batter after adding the flour, or your leavening agents are expired.

-Using cold ingredients has a huge damper on how much baked goods rise.
+Using cold ingredients has a huge negative impact on how much baked goods rise.
 Make sure to set out cold ingredients ahead of time to let them come to room temperature.

 Expired baking soda is a sneaky one.
 Check the dates on your baking soda box.
 It can start to lose its leavening power after it’s been open for 6 months.